logancyang/loss-landscape-anim/README.md

 ## 5. Comparing Different Optimizers

 As mentioned in section 2, the optimization path usually falls into a very low-dimensional space, and its projection in other directions may look like random walk.
-As a result, it is difficult to pick 2 directions to compare different optimizers.
+On the other hand, different optimizers can take very different paths in the high dimensional space.
+As a result, it is difficult to pick 2 directions to effectively compare different optimizers.

 In this example, I have `adam, sgd, adagrad, rmsprop` initialized with the same parameters.
+The two figures below share the same 2 random directions but are centered around different local minima.
+The first figure centers around the one Adam finds, the second centers around the one RMSprop finds.
+Essentially, the planes are 2 parallel slices of the loss landscape.

-The figure below shows that when centering on the end of Adam's path, it looks like RMSprop is going to somewhere with larger loss value.
-That is an illusion.
-If you inspect the loss values of RMSprop, it actually finds another local optimum that has a lower loss than Adam.
-This is just showing **the projection of RMSprop's path** on this particular 2D slice of loss landscape, so **the contours cannot reflect the loss values of RMSprop's actual path**.
+The first figure shows that when centering on the end of Adam's path, it looks like RMSprop is going somewhere with larger loss value.
+But **that is an illusion**.
+If you inspect the loss values of RMSprop, it actually finds a local optimum that has a lower loss than Adam's.

-Same 2 directions centering on Adam's path:
+*Same 2 directions centering on Adam's path:*

 <img src="./sample_images/adam_paths.gif" alt="adam" title="Fixed directions centering on Adam's path" align="middle"/>

-Same 2 directions centering on RMSprop's path:
+*Same 2 directions centering on RMSprop's path:*

 <img src="./sample_images/rmsprop_paths.gif" alt="rmsprop" title="Fixed directions centering on RMSprop's path" align="middle"/>

-This is a good reminder that the contours are just a 2D slice out of a very high-dimensional loss landscape, and the projections can't reflect the actual path.
+**This is a good reminder that the contours are just a 2D slice out of a very high-dimensional loss landscape, and the projections can't reflect the actual path.**

-However, we can see that the contours are convex (in this special case) no matter where it centers around.
-It reflects that the optimizers shouldn't have a hard time finding a relatively good local minimum.
+However, we can see that the contours are convex no matter where it centers around in these 2 special cases.
+It more or less reflects that the optimizers shouldn't have a hard time finding a relatively good local minimum.
+To measure convexity more rigorously, the paper <sup>[[1]](#reference)</sup> mentioned a better method – using *principal curvature*, i.e. the eigenvalues of the Hessian.
+Check out the end of section 6 in the paper for more details.

 ## Reference